 Laurelle completed her Honours and Masters degrees in Biochemistry at the University of KwaZulu-Natal (UKZN) and did her research on vaccine strategies for trypanosomosis.
+She went on to complete a PhD working under the supervision of Dr Sigal.
 Laurelle is interested in what determines the patterns of HIV evolution to drugs and neutralising antibodies.

 Shi-Hsia Hwa did her undergraduate degree at Lawrence University in Wisconsin, and Masters at the University of Wisconsin at Madison.
 She then worked at Inviragen/Takeda Vaccines.
 Shi-Hsia Hwa is interested in the role of antibodies in modulating TB infection.

 Jessica Hunter completed her Honours in Medical Microbiology through UKZN in 2014.
 During the second half of 2014 she also worked as an intern in the Sigal Lab.
-Jessica is currently pursuing her Master’s degree under the supervision of Dr Alex Sigal.
-Her Master’s project investigates the number of proviral integrations per cell in cell-to-cell spread of HIV.
+Jessica is currently pursuing her PhD under the supervision of Dr Alex Sigal.
+Her project investigates the number of proviral integrations per cell in cell-to-cell spread of HIV.

 Isabella Ferreira completed her undergraduate at the University of Cape Town and her Honours in Genetics at the University of KwaZulu-Natal.
 Her Master’s project is investigating the cellular HIV reservoir in lymph nodes, which is thought to be critical for HIV replication and persistence in antiretroviral treatment suppressed individuals.